-Having already noted the distinction between spot checking on the one hand, and systematic monitoring on the other, several additional important distinctions should be made when discussing employee monitoring:
+Having already noted the distinction between spot checking on the one hand, and systematic observation on the other, several additional important distinctions should be made when discussing employee monitoring:

-Monitoring email, vs. monitoring web surfing, vs. monitoring other internet activities such as "chat" and instant messaging, vs. monitoring computer activities such as files accessed, programs run, and keystrokes entered.
+- Logging email, vs. observing web surfing, vs. fixing other internet activities such as "chat" and instant messaging, vs. observing computer activities such as files accessed, programs run, and keystrokes entered.

-Monitor/log/record vs. filter/block -- Some products can actually block access to a web site, or prevent the sending or receipt of an email, as opposed to simply making a record of the access.
-From a privacy perspective, filtering/blocking is preferable to monitoring/logging/recording.
+- Monitor/log/record vs. filter/block – Some products can actually block access to a web site, or prevent the sending or receipt of an email, as opposed to simply making a record of the access.
+From a privacy perspective, filtering/blocking is preferable to logging/recording.
 From an anti-censorship perspective, of course, it might be the other way around.
 Many products do both: prevent access to particular sites or email, and make a record of the attempted access.